D1am0ndDude/UFOs/README.md

 ![Filter](https://user-images.githubusercontent.com/46943357/201149686-29eaa485-8e36-4fcc-9c33-6db400571420.PNG)

 All you need to do, is fill out the desired criteria.
 The results will automatically show up for you!

+# Summary
+One drawback is the limited space on the webpage.
+If we can make it a mutlipage webpage, it will be able to hold more information.
+For further development, I would recommend adding a way to reach the owner of the webpage, for further information.
+Another thing I would add, are more images of aliens, to pretty it up.